raven-laboratory/raven-laboratory.github.io/_pages/courses.md

 author_profile: true
 ---

 The members of the RAVEN group are regularly teaching the following courses on topics related to algorithms.
-Check the websites of the lecturers for courses in the on-going academic year.
+Check the websites of the group members for more details on the courses in the on-going academic year.

 ## PhD courses
 - Compact data structures, lecturer Nicola Prezza, [link](https://www.unive.it/data/course/471254/programma)